digtools

 STEP 3

-Click the "Copy" button in the correctly restored result block to copy the clean text to your clipboard.
+Click the "Copy" button on the correctly restored result to save the clean text to your clipboard.
+If auto-detection doesn't produce the right result, use the "Manual Encoding Conversion" panel to specify the exact encoding pair yourself.

 glossary,

-A phenomenon where the character encoding used to save a text doesn't match the encoding used to read it, resulting in scrambled, unreadable symbols (e.g., "縺ゅ>縺").
+An error phenomenon where the character encoding used to create and save a text file does not match the encoding used to open and read it, causing characters to display as garbled, nonsensical symbols (e.g., "縺ゅ>縺").
+A character code conversion tool is needed to restore the correct encoding.

 EUC-JP / ISO-2022-JP